-Recovery from Exposure to Benzodiazepines IS possible!
+Recovery from Exposure to Benzodiazepines

 Recovery from exposure to benzodiazepine tranquilizers involves a multifaceted approach usually beginning with inpatient treatment followed by outpatient treatment.
 In my case, I just did not have the mental or physical stamina to break free of benzo’s on my own power.
 I needed the help of a knowledgeable community of medical professionals.

 The debate whether to taper quickly or slowly will no doubt continue.
 My position is mixed.
 I concur with most treatment facilities that a 5-7 day “fast-track” titration is radical but I did get through it, even after years of use (and maybe abuse) at high doses.

 If one elects to go the short route, anti-seizure medications are essential.
 Keep in mind however that some anti-seizure medications have their own set of dependencies and possible withdrawals as well as side effects.
 Depakote, for example helps with seizure management but elevates liver enzyme levels – sometimes to a critical point.
 Gabapentin if taken for longer that a few months can bring upon us a benzo-like withdrawal syndrome.

 Careful attention to any and all medications while going through the various levels of benzodiazepine withdrawal are essential.
 My argument to a long term taper is that as long as you are putting the benzo “poison” into your body, in any amount, you are prolonging the inevitable and the agony and the time it will take the brain to heal.